can-n0n/8-character-password-script/README.md

 # 8-character-password-script
-A script to generate an 8 character password with 2 numbers and one symbol
+This is a powershell script to generate an 8 character password using a 5 letter word, followed by 2 random numbers, and a random symbol.
+Make sure to edit the file path to where your Dictionary woord file and symbol file is in the script.